oasisprotocol/privana/docs/docs/architecture/integrations.md

 :::info[A note on these integrations]

-Privana connects to the services below through their public interfaces and published documentation, the same way any developer can. **None of them has endorsed, reviewed, sponsored or approved Privana**, and no commercial relationship, affiliation or joint venture is implied by their appearance here.
+Privana connects to the services above through their public interfaces and published documentation, the same way any developer can. **None of them has endorsed, reviewed, sponsored or approved Privana**, and no commercial relationship, affiliation or joint venture is implied by their appearance here.